stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="work-with-directories"></a>
 <a class="anchor" name="directories-account-password-policy"></a><a class="anchor" name="directories-password-restrictions"></a>
-### Account Password Policy
+### Account Password Strength Policy

 Directories can be configured to enforce specific restrictions on passwords for accounts associated with, such as requiring at least one or more non-alphanumeric characters.

-With Stormpath's Cloud directories, you can configure custom restrictions for the passwords on accounts associated with that directory.
-You can specify the following elements in your directory's password requirements:
+With Stormpath's directories, you can configure custom strength restrictions for the passwords on accounts associated with that directory.
+You can specify the following elements in your directory's password strength requirements:

 * Min characters
 * Max characters
-* Mandatry characters
+* Number of Mandatory characters
   * Lower case alphabetical
   * Uppercase case alphabetical
   * Numeric